Part 5306 - Competition Requirements

 5306.302-2 Unusual and Compelling Urgency

-(d)(1)(ii) The authority to make this determination for the Air Force is the SCO or the J&A approval authority, whichever is higher.
+(d)(1)(ii) The authority to make this determination for the DAF is the SCO or the J&A approval authority, whichever is higher.
 This authority may not be further delegated.

 5306.302-4 International Agreement

-(a) All service contract actions that meet the definition of a bridge action at 5302.101 Definitions require a written, approved J&A document in accordance with 5306.304 Approval of the Justification .
-All bridge action J&As shall be identified as a “bridge action J&A” as indicated in the J&A Template .
-A modification for the extension of services, executed in accordance with FAR clause 52.217-8, Option to Extend Services, is not considered a bridge action unless or until the total six month extension period allowed by the clause is exceeded.
+(a) All service contract actions that meet the definition of a bridge action at DAFFARS 5302.101 require a written, approved justification document in accordance with DAFFARS 5306.304 Approval of the Justification.
+All bridge action J&As shall be identified as a “bridge action J&A” as indicated in the respective justification templates.
+Upon award of any bridge action, Contracting Officers shall enter the action into the DAF Bridge Action Reporting Tool (BART).
+Competition Advocates for each procuring activity shall ensure all bridge actions are included in the tool on a quarterly basis.

-(2) For a services contract in an amount equal to or greater than $10 million, provide an update on the status of the bridge contract (including the rationale for using the bridge contract) to the Senior Procurement Executive.
+(ii) For a services contract in an amount equal to or greater than $10 million, provide an update on the status of the bridge contract (including the rationale for using the bridge contract) to the cognizant Service Acquisition Executive (SAE).

 5306.304 Approval of the Justification

-(f) After contract award: When a proposed modification is for new work outside the scope of the original contract, the contracting officer must submit a new J&A as a stand-alone document to the appropriate approving authority based on the dollar value of the contract action for the new work.
-New work should not commence until the new J&A is approved unless authorized in accordance with FAR 6.302-2, Unusual and Compelling Urgency.
-See 5343.102-90 Contract Scope Considerations regarding contract scope considerations.
+(e) Changes After J&A Approval: Regardless of dollar value, if a proposed change is for a new work outside the scope of the original J&A, submit a new J&A to the appropriate approving official based on the value of the new work.
+New work should not commence until the J&A is approved unless authorized in accordance with FAR 6.302-2, Unusual and Compelling Urgency.

 Subpart 5306.5 - COMPETITION ADVOCATES